SvenHellsten/devPort/posts/apiHub.md

 ```

 <h2>Cancel permit</h2>
-<p>To cancel a booked permit.
-Cancellation is only allowed for permits that haven’t started. </p>
+<p>If the parker cancels her visit and the permit is no longer needed it should be marked as cancelled.
+Cancelled permits are invalid and will not be charged in any invoice.
+A cancellation is only possible for permits with a validity period that have not started yet. </p>

 > <b>POST /permits/{permit_id}/cancel</b>